SocietySociety

 (2-4) Adequate Wages and Allowances

 Companies must comply with all applicable laws and regulations regarding payments of work (including minimum wage, overtime payments, and allowances and deductions required by law).
-Furthermore, it is expected that companies pay wages at a level that allows workers to support their basic needs (a living wage).

 (2-5) Prohibiting Inhumane Treatment

-Companies must respect the human rights of workers and must not treat workers in a manner that is or may be construed inhumane, including physical and psychological abuse, coercion, or harassment.
+Companies must respect the human rights of workers and must not treat workers in a manner that is or may be construed as inhumane, including physical and psychological abuse, coercion, or harassment.

 (2-6) Prohibiting Discrimination

 Companies must not engage in discrimination or harassment based on gender, age, nationality, ethnicity, race, place of origin, religion, belief, disability, sexual orientation, gender identity.
-Companies must also consider requests from workers regarding religious practices where appropriate.

 (2-7) Freedom of Association and Right to Collective Bargaining